MatteoMendula/smart-routing/README.md

 # smart-routing
-A machine learning enhanced middleware for pkt forwarding and QoS monitoring
+A machine learning enhanced middleware for pkt forwarding and QoS monitoring.